 - For some reason the candida starts growing more rapidly and causing an infection.

-- Many things seem to trigger thrush, such as being ill, using some antibiotics, some types of the 'pill', and rubbing of the lining of the vagina during sex.
+- Many things seem to trigger thrush, such as being ill, using some antibiotics, some types of the 'pill', being pregnant, and rubbing of the lining of the vagina during sex.

 - Thrush that keeps coming back may be a sign of diabetes, but more often women who get lots of episodes of thrush do not have other health problems.

 - Some women seem to get it often while others get it rarely even when they have the same 'triggers'.